Management Response

 Responsible Deadline Status Comments

 1. Continue the Developmental Evaluation approach allowing for adaptive learning and mid-term review of the Strategic Note.
-UN Women NCO 2025/12 Initiated A global feminist collaborative evaluation (FCE) is being conducted by UN Women Independent Evaluation Service to support the production of real-time insights to feed into the development of the UN Women’s outcome area on social norms change and facilitate learning about approaches aimed at changing social norms to achieve GEWE.
-NCO has been selected as one of the case study countries for this FCE based on its interest and recognizing the efforts around social norms change.
-With this, third phase of Developmental Evaluation has been merged with this case study.
-The FCE is expected to be completed by the first quarter of 2024.
+UN Women NCO 2025/12 Initiated A global feminist collaborative evaluation (FCE) was conducted by UN Women Independent Evaluation Service to support the production of real-time insights to feed into the development of the UN Women’s outcome area on social norms change and facilitate learning about approaches aimed at changing social norms to achieve GEWE.
+NCO has participated as one of the case study countries for this FCE based on its interest and recognizing the efforts around social norms change.
+Mid-term review of the SN is no longer mandatory for country offices.

 2. Continue combining project-level evaluations with thematic evaluations to ensure better use of resources.
 UN Women NCO 2027/12 Initiated A Thematic Evaluation of Gender Responsive and Inclusive Governance Programming has been planned for 2027.